sydddl/plotly-signif/README.md

 ## Parameter explanation

+🌀 You can use plotly's syntax to set the `object.fig` , new settings will overwrite the default settings.

 - `__init__` :
   - **data :** Data frame used for drawing bar chart
   - **error :** Data frame corresponding to error bars